mihail-brinza/firestore-dotnet-typed-client/README.md

 if you have any question.

 ---
-This .NET Firestore client wraps the official Firestore client made available by Google, adding typed queries.
+This .NET Firestore client wraps the official Firestore client made available by Google, adding typed queries (similar to how the .NET MongoDb Driver does it).
-Although Firestore is a NoSQL, schemaless, database, we often have the need for a collection to hold a set of documents with similar schemas that we define.
+Although Firestore is a NoSQL, schemaless, database, we often have the need for a collection to hold a set of documents with the same schema that we define using a domain object.

 This documentation will have the following data structure as example: